lingtalfi/Chloroform_HeliumRenderer/doc/api/Ling/Chloroform_HeliumRenderer/HeliumRenderer/printCustomScripts.md

 Prints some custom scripts if necessary.
-By default, it can handle the [full ajax form technique](https://github.com/lingtalfi/TheBar/blob/master/discussions/full-ajax-form.md).

 Note: This method was written with the intent to be overridden by the user (i.e you should override this method in a sub-class).